-Many, but not all, schools have catchment areas which are part of the admission arrangements and help establish the priority for a school place.
+Many, but not all, schools have areas, (previously known as designated areas), which are part of the admission arrangements and help establish the priority for a school place.
 Our schools search results page has details of a school's location and catchment area, (where it has one).